samcrane8/FlyRight/README.md

 ### Pelori

-Sam Crane and Kaan Göksal subsequently founded [Pelori](http://www.pelori.io) as a computer vision provider for public safety.
+Sam Crane subsequently founded [Pelori](http://www.pelori.io) as a computer vision provider for public safety.
 Pelori provides deployment and server maintenance solutions, and is a major contributor to the FlyRight source code.